robocorp/robotframework-lsp/.github/ISSUE_TEMPLATE/3_robocorp-code-bug-report.md

  - Robot Framework Version: [e.g. 3.2]
  - Robot Framework Language Server Version: [e.g. 0.2.3]
  - Client Version: [e.g.: VSCode 1.46 or PyCharm 2020.1.2]

-**Logs**
-Add the logs obtained when reproducing the issue.
-See: https://github.com/robocorp/robotframework-lsp/blob/master/robotframework-ls/docs/reporting_issues.md for details on how to collect the logs.